 - Pour the melted chocolate mixture over the frosting, spreading to the edges and smoothing evenly with the back of a spoon.
 Top with crushed peppermint candies and allow to harden in fridge for about 1 hour.
 Then cut and serve!

-Peppermint frosting & idea from Galley Gourmet.
+Peppermint frosting and idea from Galley Gourmet.
 Brownies by Broma.